 The probability to make the par is however a bit lower with this flag configuration.
 However, it stays very acceptable with 42%.

 In this example, tee-shot is made with a SW in order to avoid water whatever the result of the shot.
 Another option could be to play a bit longer with a GW or PW targeting the right side of the fairway to get 100% free of the bunker on the 2nd shot.

-For the 5 hcp player a bogey strategy would be almost always a winning option with 98% of chance to get it, while keeping almost 60% of chance to get a par!
+For the 5 HCP player, a bogey strategy would be almost always a winning option with 98% of chance to get it, while keeping almost 60% of chance to get a par!

 We can conclude that attacking the flag on the last day of the Augusta Masters is absolutely not the right strategy.
 This strategy did cost Francesco Molinari the 1st place in the 2019 edition against Tigers Woods!
 The Italian decided to take the offensive line by attacking the flag.
-Of course, in case of success, it would have allowed him to pass the Amen Corner and would have probably – or potentially! – brought him to victory.
-However, this risky bet cost him a lot… The difficulty of the shot combined with the pressure of the last round brought his ball to the water.
+Of course, in case of success, it would have allowed him to pass the Amen Corner. this would have probably – or potentially! – brought him to victory.
+However, this risky bet cost him a lot.
+The difficulty of the shot combined with the pressure of the last round brought his ball to the water.
 He finally scored a double bogey!

 Photo by John Angelillo/UPI

 His direct challenger, Tiger Woods, followed the conservative strategy and aimed for the middle of the green.
 That option gave him an easy par.
 It was THE hole that cost Molinari the tournament.
 Molinari doubled again later on the 15th, letting the American take his 15th major victory.